scramjetorg/platform-docs/samples/discord-slack-connection/README.md

 ___

-### The execution of this sample has been visualized in the form of a short video that is available on our [YouTube](https://www.youtube.com/channel/UChgTmKeuAsKj8kDnylkmP6Q) channel [How to Connect Discord and Slack in 4 minutes](https://www.youtube.com/watch?v=y2L1f-f-wLM&t=1s).
+### The video that illustrates the execution of the sample is on our [YouTube](https://www.youtube.com/channel/UChgTmKeuAsKj8kDnylkmP6Q) channel [How to Connect Discord and Slack in 4 minutes](https://www.youtube.com/watch?v=y2L1f-f-wLM&t=1s).

 ___